geonyeong-park/geonyeong-park.github.io/index.md

 ## About Me

 I am a third-year Ph.D. student in Bio and Brain Engineering (BBE) at KAIST, with a strong desire to become a tech-based leader in AI.
-Fortunately co-advised by [Jong Chul Ye](https://bispl.weebly.com/) and [Sang Wan Lee](https://aibrain.kaist.ac.kr/).
-Completed M.S. in BBE at KAIST, advised by Sang Wan Lee.
+Fortunately co-advised by Prof. [Jong Chul Ye](https://bispl.weebly.com/) and Prof. [Sang Wan Lee](https://aibrain.kaist.ac.kr/).
+Completed M.S. in BBE at KAIST, advised by Prof. Sang Wan Lee.
 I am especially interested in bridging the gap between human perception and AI models, primarily focusing on improving AI generalization.
 In particular, my recent research focuses on (**1**) developing **adaptation** algorithms that distill and compose essential prior knowledge from foundational models, (**2**) ensuring **fairness & robustness** in the face of distribution shifts, and (**3**) refining the **alignment** across multiple modalities in generative models.

 ## Research Interests